-3. Book me for a one hour strategy session with me for personalized help.
+3. Hire me to provide you with personalized help.
 This is the best way to get clear on what you need to do for your specific situation.
-You could spend hours and hours searching online, asking around, and guessing, or you can hire me and get it done in an hour.
+You could spend hours and hours searching online, asking around, and guessing, or you can hire me and get it done.

 I can help you and your student determine what is the best information and experiences they have, and should use on scholarship applications, as well as